 And it looks like OCZ is no more

 OCZ was an early contender and was one of the first companies to market a consumer SSD that had a reasonable mix of performance and affordability.
-The problem was that many of their designs were buggy and they had a poor reputation for customer service.
+The problem was that many of their later designs were buggy and they had a poor reputation for customer service.
 They didn’t get a lot of repeat customers.
-I had a couple of 40 GB OCZ Vertex drives and they were OK.
+I had a couple of 30 GB OCZ Vertex drives and I liked them.
 The problems with subsequent drives scared me away from buying any more.

 It will be interesting to see what Toshiba plans to do with the acquisition.